todogroup/todogroup.org/content/en/ambassadors.md

 ## Frequently Asked Questions

 ### What is the process for becoming an Ambassador?
-To become an ambassador, an individual must review and meet the current requirements.
+To become an TODO OSPO Ambassador, an individual must review and meet the current requirements.
 We invite you to [submit your application for consideration](https://github.com/todogroup/governance/issues/new/choose) if you meet the requirements.

 ### Is the TODO OSPO Ambassador (TOA) a paid position?
 No, the TODO OSPO Ambassador is not a paid position.
-However, TOAs will receive rewards like limited edition swag and exclusive discounts to LF events for their service.
+However, TOAs will receive rewards like limited edition swag and exclusive discounts to Linux Foundation events for their service.

 ### How long does my ambassadorship last?
 All ambassadorships will be a two-year commitment.
 For example, an Ambassador accepted in November 2023 will be an Ambassador until November 2025.